-Students can enroll in an online course through Nicholls State University in Thibodaux, Louisiana, that will be instructed by a history professor and moderated by Museum staff.
-Assignments will include discussions and papers on assigned readings and a travel portfolio.
+- Students can enroll in an online Humanities course through Nicholls State University in Thibodaux, Louisiana, that will be instructed by a history professor.
+Assignments will include discussions and papers on assigned readings.
 Assignments will be graded, and students who pass the course will earn three credit hours.

-- Pre-tour communication with Museum Education staff member
+- Pre-program communication with Museum Education staff member

 - Behind-the-scenes access at The National WWII Museum